 2. Hazard Zone:

 Hazard zone starts from the lowest low water level and extends to the highest contour line that marine phenomena may affect the land.
-This zone covers the area between Hazard Line and LLW level.
-For delineation of the hazard zone, the cumulative effects of the short-term and long-term of marine environment such as tides, waves, wave setup, wind setup, red tide, and changes of air pressure are considered.
+This zone covers the areas between the Hazard Line and the LLW level.
+For delineation of the hazard zone, the cumulative effects of the short-term and long-term of the marine environment such as tides, waves, wave setup, wind setup, red tide, and changes of air pressure are considered.